maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 ## Useful LaTeX ##

-LaTex notation can specify inline or display mode for maths by delimiting with `\(` or `\[` respectively.
+LaTeX notation can specify inline or display mode for maths by delimiting with `\(` or `\[` respectively.
 Here are some simple examples:

 * `x^2` gives \(x^2\)
 * `x_n` gives \(x_n\)